Luming-L/Project/eddie.md

 #use the current working directory: -cwd
 #runtime limit of 5 minutes: -l h_rt
 #memory limit of 1 Gbyte: -l h_vmem
+> give the queuing system (Grid Engine) information that it can use when scheduling our job.

 #Initialise the environment modules
 . /etc/profile.d/modules.sh